 Well, I’ve done this successfully using a “Founding Members” offer that creates exclusivity and excitement… even before you’ve created anything!

 Here’s how this works:

-Step 1: You announce that you’re looking to put together a new group (without actually committing to building it first) and explain what the group will be for as well as what the benefits are to your audience.
+Step 1: Announce that you’re looking to put together a new group (without actually committing to building it first) and explain what the group will be for as well as what the benefits are to your audience.

 Basically, you’re just trying to gauge how much interest there is.

-Step 2: Tell them that you’re making a special offer for “Founding Members.”
+Step 2: Tell your audience that you’re making a special offer for “Founding Members.”

-You explain that as a “Founding Member” they’ll get access to additional benefits and bonuses that no one else will have…
+Explain that as a “Founding Member,” they’ll get access to additional benefits and bonuses that no one else will have…